ScrapeGraphAI/docusaurus-docs/docs/Examples/local_models/smart_scraper_multi_concat_ollama.md

 """
 Basic example of scraping pipeline using SmartScraper
 """

+import os
 import json
-from scrapegraphai.graphs import SmartScraperMultiGraph
+from dotenv import load_dotenv from scrapegraphai.graphs import SmartScraperMultiConcatGraph

+load_dotenv()

 # ************************************************
 # Define the configuration for the graph